Chana masala is a go-to comfort dish for me. It is simple to fix and gives me the comfort I crave on a chilly night or even a breezy day!

-This dish is typically prepared by cooking chickpeas in an Indian curry paste, like this one on my site.
+This dish is typically prepared by cooking chickpeas in an Indian curry paste.
 This basic curry paste is the base of many Indian curries, from traditional Indian chicken curry to chickpea curries like this one.

 WHAT IS INDIAN CURRY PASTE?

 Indian curry paste is made with two kinds of aromatic blends: wet and dry.

 - The wet blend is prepared mainly by grinding onion, ginger, and garlic.
 Sometimes Thai chili is added to the mix.

 - The dry blend is a variety of whole spices, many of which are also used to make garam masala.